 My personal Everest Base Camp training: What helped the most?

 To sum it up… what helped me the most when I was doing my Everest Base Camp training?
 The long runs (my longest was only 7 miles, though) and weekly stair climber sessions were integral.
 I only went to an altitude gym once, but that helped prepare me mentally.
 I took a weekly interval training class with my dad which also helped.
 Coming from Michigan, and training in January/February, I didn’t do much outdoor hiking, which concerned me.
 However, I think the extreme cold temperatures did prepare me for conditions in the Himalayas.
 Additionally, I did a three-day trip to the Lake District in England, a week before leaving for Nepal.
-We did three consecutive days of hiking (and oh, I was so sore!), but this prepared me for EBC as I overcame my soreness from consecutive hikes (I recommend a travel foam roller during the trek to combat this!).
+We did three consecutive days of hiking (and oh, I was so sore!), but this prepared me for EBC as I overcame my soreness from consecutive hikes (I recommend a mini travel foam roller during the trek to combat this!).

 And obviously, creating and following my 8-week training plan was what kept me accountable.
 I printed it out, referred to it daily, and crossed off each day as it occurred.
 Whether you use my free training plan or not, I highly recommend having some kind of program to follow.